danielharrell/open-eyes-lect-2017-18/Open.md

 to the outside?

-In light of this question, we might return to our partial sense, and try to complete it in the same direction, supposing there must be something bounded even in the eyes of Leontius.
-And indeed, we compared them just now to unbroken jars, as the spectacle of corpses filled them to the brim.
+In light of this question, we might return to our partial sense, and try to complete it in the same direction, by thinking there must be something bounded, even in the eyes of Leontius.
+And indeed, we compared them before to unbroken jars, as the spectacle of corpses filled them to the brim.
 We could say his eyes are bounded, then, at least along their bottom and sides, so to speak.
 The question is